 Being a dynamic process, an effective communication process starts with conceptualizing ideas by the sender.
-The process then further goes through six other elements- Encoding, Message, Channel, Receiver, and finally Receiver decodes the message.
+The communication process begins and then further goes through six other elements- Encoding, Message, Channel, Receiver, and finally, Receiver decodes the message.

 The whole system of interaction between sender and receiver is of great significance in business, professional as well as personal lives.
 This post will take you deep into the world of communication, its channels, barriers, body language, and channelization.
 So, let us get started-